UnBArqDsw2024-2/2024.2_G1_Logic_Thinkering_Entrega_03/docs/Projeto/LogicStrategy.md

     /**
      * Checks if the gate is powered based on the input from its neighbors.
 The logic function
      * passed to the gate is used to determine if the gate should be powered or not.
+Defaults to false if state is undefined.
      *
      * @param world The current world instance.
      * @param pos The position of the block in the world.
      * @param state The current block state.
      * @return Boolean indicating whether the gate is powered.
      */
-    override fun hasPower(world: World, pos: BlockPos, state: BlockState) = logicStrategy.getOutput(getInputPower(world, pos, state))
+    override fun hasPower(world: World, pos: BlockPos, state: BlockState): Boolean {
+        return try {
+            logicStrategy.getOutput(getInputPower(world, pos, state))
+        } catch (e: Exception) {
+            false
+        }
+    }

     override fun appendProperties(builder: StateManager.Builder<Block, BlockState>) {
         builder.add(FACING, POWERED)